TufayelLUS/Instagram-Reels-Downloader-Scripts/README.md

-# Instagram Reels Downloader Script in PHP and Python
+# Instagram Reels Downloader PHP Script (Python script as a bonus)
-Instagram Reels Downloader Scripts that allow you to download Instagram reels onto your computer/phone easily
+Instagram Reels Downloader Script that allow you to download Instagram reels onto your computer/phone easily

 # About the PHP version
 Due to CORS policy, you cannot directly show Instagram images/video as embedded links but if you plan to download them locally and display them, that will work.